omkarcloud/google-maps-scraper/README.md

 ### Not in your Budget?

 If you are a student or a person just starting your business, and the Pro Version is not in your budget, you can let us know via [email](mailto:chetan@omkar.cloud) and we will provide you with the Pro Version.
+Don't hesitate, it will take 5 minutes to email, and it will make us mastastically happy 😊 to help you.